Arsalwali00/Data_Science/Project 1/README.md

 ## Conclusion

-This project provides insights into the factors influencing property prices in Mexico, with a focus on comparing the effects of property size and location.
+This project provides insights into the factors influencing property prices in Pakistan, with a focus on comparing the effects of property size and location.
 The techniques and methods used can be applied to other real estate datasets or further refined for more granular analysis.